Jhird/Investment-Portfolio-Optimization/README.md

 # Investment-Portfolio-Optimization
-MATLAB and R examples for computing Markowitz Optimization on a toy investment Portfolio
+MATLAB and R examples for computing Markowitz Optimization on a toy investment portfolio